Star Trek II: The Wrath of Khan: Development

-After the release of The Motion Picture, executive producer Gene Roddenberry wrote his own sequel.
-In his plot, the crew of the Enterprise travel back in time to set right a corrupted time line after Klingons use the Guardian of Forever to prevent the assassination of John F. Kennedy.
-This was rejected by Paramount executives, who blamed the tepid reception and costs of the first film on its plodding pace and the constant rewrites Roddenberry demanded.
-As a consequence, Roddenberry was removed from the production and, according to Shatner, "kicked upstairs" to the ceremonial position of executive consultant.
+After the release of Star Trek: The Motion Picture, producer Gene Roddenberry wrote his own sequel.
+In his plot, the Enterprise crew travel back in time to set right a corrupted time line after Klingons use the Guardian of Forever to prevent the assassination of John F. Kennedy.
+This was rejected by Paramount Pictures executives, who blamed the tepid reception and costs of the first film on its plodding pace and the constant rewrites Roddenberry demanded.
+As a consequence, Roddenberry was removed from the production and, according to William Shatner, "kicked upstairs" to the ceremonial position of executive consultant.

 Harve Bennett, a new Paramount television producer, was made producer for the next Star Trek film.
 According to Bennett, he was called in front of a group including Jeffrey Katzenberg and Michael Eisner and asked if he thought he could make a better film than The Motion Picture, which Bennett confessed he found "really boring".
 When Bennett replied in the affirmative, Charles Bluhdorn asked, "Can you make it for less than forty-five-fucking-million-dollars?"
 Bennett replied that "Where I come from, I can make five movies for that."
 Bennett realized he faced a serious challenge in developing the new Star Trek film, partly due to his never having seen the television series.
 Watching episodes of the show convinced Bennett that what the first picture lacked was a real villain; after seeing the episode "Space Seed", he decided that the character of Khan Noonien Singh was the perfect enemy for the new film.
 Bennett selected Robert Sallin, a director of television commercials and a college friend, to produce the film.
 Sallin's job would be to produce Star Trek II quickly and cheaply.
 Bennett hired Michael Minor as art director to shape the direction of the film.